Architecture of Kansas City: Early architecture

-Louis Curtiss, among Kansas City's most innovative architects, designed the Boley Clothing Company Building, which is renowned as "one of the first glass curtain wall structures in the world".
+Louis Curtiss designed the Boley Clothing Company Building, which is renowned as "one of the first glass curtain wall structures in the world".
 The six-story building also features cantilever floor slabs, cast iron structural detailing, and terra cotta decorative elements.

 Art Deco, Terra Cotta, and Gothic styles

-Kansas City underwent an early skyscraper boom between 1920 and 1940, including the Power and Light Building, Oak Tower, City Hall, the Jackson County Court House, the Bryant Building, and the Fidelity National Bank building.
-Today, many of these buildings are being renovated for various uses, from residential lofts to office spaces.
-Oak Tower was once a building filled with terra cotta and gothic architecture.
-In an effort to modernize the then-40-year-old building in the 1970s, however, Southwestern Bell tore down its gargoyles and placed cladding over.
+Kansas City's early skyscraper boom between 1920 and 1940 produced the Power and Light Building, Oak Tower, City Hall, the Jackson County Court House, the Bryant Building, and the Fidelity National Bank building.
+Many of these buildings are renovated, such as for residential lofts or office spaces.
+Oak Tower was once filled with terra cotta and gothic architecture.
+In an effort to modernize the then-40-year-old building in the 1970s, however, Southwestern Bell replaced its gargoyles with cladding.

-Frank Lloyd Wright buildings
+Frank Lloyd Wright

-Frank Lloyd Wright designed three buildings that stand in the Kansas City area: the Frank Bott Residence (1950), the Clarence Sondern House (1940), and Community Christian Church (1940).
+Frank Lloyd Wright designed three buildings in the metro: the Frank Bott Residence (1950), the Clarence Sondern House (1940), and Community Christian Church (1940).

 Community Christian Church

-This Frank Lloyd Wright building sits across from the Country Club Plaza's main shopping district, located on Main at East 46th Street.
-In April 1940, Community Christian Church came to Wright and asked him to design a new building for them after a fire had destroyed its previous church building.
-Wright based his design on a parallelogram including some features previously conceived for his last building for Johnson Wax Company, along with one additional unique feature: a spire of light.
+This Frank Lloyd Wright building is on Main at East 46th Street, across from the Country Club Plaza's main shopping district.
+In April 1940, Community Christian Church asked Wright to design a new building after a fire had destroyed its previous church building.
+Wright based his design on a parallelogram including some features previously conceived for his last building for Johnson Wax Company, along with a unique spire of light.
 Due to high building costs, the scale of the church was reduced during construction.
-The auditorium was cut back from a planned 1,200 seats to 900 seats, many details were eliminated, and the building was sheathed in gunite, a form of lightweight concrete, over Wright's objections.
-The spire of light also could not be built and illuminated due to technical limitations of the times.
-However, the church was dedicated on January 4, 1942, and served the congregation well.
+The auditorium was reduced from 1,200 to 900 seats, many details were eliminated, and the building was sheathed in gunite, a form of lightweight concrete, over Wright's objections.
+The spire of light also could not be built and illuminated due to technical limitations of the time.
+The church was dedicated on January 4, 1942.